Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 -Win condition overlay sometimes does not display new texture.

 -In dungeons that do not return to world map, save menu time text does not display.

+-Dirty UI textures when reading the Scriptures of Germonique or Japan exclusives.

 -Texture pack for ULUS10297- US region semi tested.